 • Ductwork quality and age.

-• How many windows your house has and the style, since expansive or picture windows can be more inefficient.
+• How many windows your home has and the style, because expansive or picture windows can be lower efficiency.

-Your air conditioner’s efficiency is linked to its SEER, or Seasonal Energy Efficiency Rating.
-This number measures how efficiently it transforms electricity to create cooling.
-The bigger the number, the more efficient the air conditioner is.
+Your air conditioner’s efficiency is tied to its SEER, or Seasonal Energy Efficiency Rating.
+This rating measures how proficiently it consumes electricity to create cooling.
+The greater the rating, the more efficient the air conditioner is.

 When you’re buying a new air conditioner, it’s essential to be aware: